 “Team Yellow!
 Let’s start with introducing our name, age, and where you’re from!”
-I eagerly said as we sat together in a circle for the first time.
+I eagerly said as we sat together in a circle.
 Yet the only reply I could get was an unintelligible mumble.
-I sat there for a second, baffled.
-Only for the bell to ring and they promptly left.
-Sigh.
+I sat there for a second, baffled while the bell rang and they promptly left.

 Tytus felt too cool for camp.
-Ray had no filter on his lips.
 Isaac could not sit still.
+Ray had no filter.
 Troy, on the other hand, had his lips sealed, unwilling to participate.
-Thus, the four tween boys of team yellow, or my little monsters, as my colleagues would put it.
+The four tween boys of team yellow, or my little monsters as my colleagues put it.
 Seeing how disinterested everyone was, I knew it would take a huge effort to get the ball rolling.
-I pulled out all the stops to tend to team yellow’s needs, but nothing seemed to work.
+I pulled out all the stops to tend to the team’s needs, but nothing seemed to work.

 Thinking back to when I was a camper 6 years ago, I too was unwilling to participate.
-It was my team leaders’ persistent care and friendliness that allowed me to warm up to the group.
+It was my team leaders’ persistent care and friendliness that warmed me up to the group.

-When I placed myself in my campers’ shoes and took the time to understand their individual behaviors, I understood that my role as team leader wasn’t to tell these kids what to do, but to be an older sister to them.
-There was no one-size-fits-all approach because Isaac needed space, while Tytus needed attention.
+When I took the time to understand their individual behaviors, I understood that my role as team leader wasn’t to tell these kids what to do, but to be a mentor to them.
+There was no one-size-fits-all approach because while Isaac needed space, Tytus needed attention.
 Ray and Troy weren’t sure how to navigate crowds and needed reassurance.
 My role working at SuperCamp allowed me to understand that staying attuned to the team through intuitive listening and proactive empathy is key to positively influencing others.
-Lo and behold, by the end of camp, my “little monsters” had explored their strengths, ignited confidence, and developed life skills for years to come.
+By the end of camp, my “little monsters” had explored their strengths, ignited confidence, and developed life skills for years to come.

+Coming into SuperCamp, my goal was to plant a seed in the young lives of my campers, yet they have done the same in mine.
+My passion for education and the youth had turned into ambition and life goals.

-So it got me thinking, if a personalized approach was so crucial in this particular situation, would the same be for other aspects of a child’s life?
-If so, how would that be applicable in one’s education?
-Hence, I decided to dive deeper into the elementary education system.
-I conducted my very own research project on how differentiated instruction can help teachers facilitate students’ learning to promote self-efficacy and learning motivation.
-Following some background research on teaching methods with educational experts, I situated myself into the educational world through classroom observations and extensive interviews with teachers.
+If a personalized approach was so crucial in this situation, would the same apply to other aspects of a child’s life?
+If so, how can we apply it to their education?
+I decided to dive deeper into the elementary education system.
+I conducted my research project on how differentiated instruction can help teachers facilitate students’ self-efficacy and learning motivation.
+With background research on teaching methods with educational experts, I situated myself into the educational world through classroom observations and extensive interviews with teachers.
 I grasped a better understanding as to how a tailored curriculum could exponentially improve student success.
-By then, my passion for education and the youth had turned into ambition and life goals.

-Coming into SuperCamp, my goal was to plant a seed in the young lives of my campers, yet they have done the same in mine, a seed of passion in childhood development.
-Now, as I embark on the next step of my educational career as a transfer student, I will be able to build onto this foundation with the array of Psychology courses I will take.
-These courses will allow me to better understand, hence, better respond to children throughout their developmental stages.
-Taking this knowledge a step further, through experiential learning and interactions with like-minded individuals, I will continue to nurture that seed within me, better preparing myself as I strive to impact the lives of future generations to come.
+As I embark on the next step of my educational career as a transfer student, I will be able to build onto this foundation with the array of Psychology courses.
+These courses will allow me to better understand and thus better respond to children throughout their developmental stages.
+I will continue to nurture that seed within me through experiential learning and interactions with like-minded individuals, better preparing myself to impact the lives of future generations.
 I am eager to work towards my dream – building a preschool academy with its very own curriculum tailored towards the needs and wellbeing of children in my home country, Indonesia, that goes beyond academics.
 One that equips them to thrive in their day-to-day lives.